History of the Jews in Livorno: Organization

 The community in 1593 established a council of five members, designated capi or massari della sinagoga, to administer affairs.
 They had to be prominent, well-to-do merchants; they were elected for one year, and could not immediately be re-elected.
 Due to irregularities during an election, the Grand Duke decreed in 1637 that the massari should be designated by lot by the community of Pisa.
 In 1642, due to repeated irregularities, new methods were adopted.
 Five massari were appointed from a council of fifty persons who had been chosen from among all merchants and house-owners over twenty-five years of age.
 In 1667 the community established a council of twelve deputies, who were elected for life, in addition to the massari.
 There was in addition a council of forty "able and capable citizens" in three commissions, from whom the massari were chosen.
 In 1693 a great council of sixty members, having all the rights of a modern parliament, was introduced; of this council twenty members sat in rotation each year, the entire body being convened only on important occasions.
 By this constitution (i.e. the constitution of 1693), the administrative corporation was divided into two bodies, one legislative and the other executive.
 It remained in force only a short time.

 In 1715 the Grand Duke appointed three members of the great council as 'censors' for a term of two years.
 They were empowered to examine the books of the community and to supervise its expenses.
-On the extinction of the house of Medici by the French, the Duke of Lorraine confirmed the constitution, with slight modifications.
+On the extinction of the House of Medici, the Duke of Lorraine confirmed the constitution, with slight modifications.
 It was confirmed again in 1803 under the short-lived kingdom of Etruria.
 During this period, the Jewish community lived by the principle that all male members were obliged to accept communal offices.
 The Grand Duke appointed and paid the salary of a chancellor to aid Jewish administration.

 History since 1808

 When the French imposed rule in 1808, the privileges as well as the constitution of the Jewish community were temporarily abrogated.
 Livorno had received the consistorial constitution drafted by the Grand Sanhedrin of Paris in 1806, and was made the seat of a consistory for the Mediterranean district.
 The community appointed two rabbis and three laymen as members of this consistory on September 6, 1810.

 In 1814, following the end of French rule, the Grand Duke allowed the old constitution to be revived; he appointed three massari for a period of three years and a council of forty for life.
 In 1861, on the establishment of the kingdom of Italy, the old constitution was entirely abrogated.
 During the following interregnum, the community was governed by three members.
 In 1881 the community was finally reorganized, with new statutes in conformity with the principles obtaining in most Italian communities.

+In 1915 Italian Jewish writer Guido Bedarida would move to the city and later become one of the most important sources on its unique dialect of Judeo-Italian known as Bagitto.